cncf/tag-security/supply-chain-security/compromises/compromise-definitions.md

 ## Trust and Signing
 Occurs when the signing key used is compromised, resulting in a breach of trust of the software from the open source community or software vendor.
 This kind of compromise results in the legitimate software being replaced with a malicious, modified version.

-- _Defeat_ - Follow [best practices](https://www.entrustdatacard.com/knowledgebase/best-practices-for-code-signing-certificates) regarding code signing key protection.
+- _Mitigation_ - Follow [best practices](https://www.entrustdatacard.com/knowledgebase/best-practices-for-code-signing-certificates) regarding code signing key protection.
 A more indepth explanation can be found from [NIST](https://csrc.nist.gov/CSRC/media/Publications/white-paper/2018/01/26/security-considerations-for-code-signing/final/documents/security-considerations-for-code-signing.pdf)

 _Reference(s)_:
 - [Mitre: Supply Chain Compromise](https://attack.mitre.org/techniques/T1195/)